instrumentisto/rust-incubator/4_backend/4_3_api/README.md

-Step 4.3: API servers, clients and tools
+Task 4.3: API servers, clients and tools
 ========================================

 Naturally, in [client-server][4] applications, a client and a server negotiate with each other via some [API (application programming interface)][API], which often takes form of [RPC (remote procedure call)][RPC] for better structuring and standardizing (due [IDL (interface definition language)][IDL] usage).